fish-shell/fish-shell/doc_src/interactive.rst

 Shared bindings
 ^^^^^^^^^^^^^^^

-Some bindings are common across Emacs and Vi mode, because they aren't text editing bindings, or because what Vi/Vim does for a particular key doesn't make sense for a shell.
+Some bindings are common across Emacs and vi mode, because they aren't text editing bindings, or because what vi/Vim does for a particular key doesn't make sense for a shell.

 - :kbd:`Tab` :ref:`completes <tab-completion>` the current token. :kbd:`Shift`\ +\ :kbd:`Tab` completes the current token and starts the pager's search mode. :kbd:`Tab` is the same as :kbd:`Control`\ +\ :kbd:`I`.